genderspaces/prototype/_venues/ncas.md

 postcode: "NG6 9DR"

 buses: "Highbury Hospital bus stop is around 200m walk away from the venue.
 The 68 and 69 buses buses serve this stop and travel to/from central Nottingham."
-tram: "The nearest tram stop is Highbury Vale, around 1km walk away."
+tram: "The nearest tram stop is Highbury Vale, around 1km walk away.
+Highbury Vale is normally served by all services on the NET tram network."
 public-transport-greeting: true

 car-parking: "Free car parking is available."